Skip to main content

 info

 A Postgres database instance (server) can host many independent databases used by different applications.
-You can configure to which database on this server your app connects through the app_db_name field in its dbos-config.yaml.
+Each application is deployed to an isolated database by default; you can configure this through the app_db_name field in dbos-config.yaml.

 info